LeiaInc/Leia_WebGL_SDK/README.md

 `npm run try`

 which will do build, serve and will open the demo in Chrome on device.

 ---
+## Known Issues
+<canvas>.requestFullscreen() is currently unsupported and breaks interlacing effect.
+Support for this is currently under development.

+---
 ## Acknowledgments: